-In 2016, our banana paper became Japans’ first ever Fair Trade Verified paper (WFTO – World Fair Trade Organization).
-It’s the result of a unique collaboration between people in rural Zambia, and washi-paper factories in Japan.
+In 2016, we became Japans’ first ever Fair Trade Verified paper company (WFTO – World Fair Trade Organization) – and our banana paper one of the worlds first Fair Trade Verified paper.
+It’s the result of a unique collaboration between people in rural Zambia, and traditional Washi-paper factories in Japan.
 This high quality Fair Trade paper is already used by more than 10,000 people – both individuals and in the private sector.
-Thanks to both its environmental AND social value, companies like Lush, Body Shop Japan, Toyota Hybrid Academy, Panasonic and Ricoh have introduced this verified banana paper as well as Tokyo University of the Arts and United Nations Habitat.
+Thanks to both its environmental AND social value, companies like Lush, Body Shop Japan, Toyota Hybrid Academy, Panasonic and Ricoh are using this Fair Trade banana paper as well as Tokyo University of the Arts and United Nations Habitat.

 The products name is One Planet Paper®.
 It is an AWARD winning paper, awarded in both Japan (2013, social business “Dream Award”) and in Zambia (2016, Agricultural and Tourism Show).

 We all know our Planet is under tremendous pressure from human activities.
 Animals and forests they depend on are disappearing faster than being replaced.
 Our directors are from three continents and countries – Japan, Sweden, Zambia with a combined 50 years experience in sustainability issues and knew the paper industry’s big ecological footprint, and how it is suffering from criticism.